No plan for Jimmy Carter to visit North Korea to free American

-WASHINGTON Former U.S. President Jimmy Carter, who has traveled to North Korea before to try to free a detained American, has no plans to do so for an American sentenced on Thursday to 15 years of hard labor, Carter's spokeswoman said.
+WASHINGTON Former U.S. President Jimmy Carter, who has travelled to North Korea before to try to free a detained American, has no plans to do so for an American sentenced on Thursday to 15 years of hard labour, Carter's spokeswoman said.

 "President Carter has not had an invitation to visit North Korea and has no plans to visit," Carter's press secretary, Deanna Congileo, told Reuters in an email.